sassoftware/sasoptpy/doc/getting-started.rst

    totalRevenue = production.sum('*')*price_per_product
    totalCost = production_cap * capacity_cost

-The first thing to notice is the use of the :func:`VariableGroup.sum` function over a variable group.
-This function returns the sum of variables inside the group as an :class:`Expression` object.
+The first thing to notice is the use of the :func:`VariableGroup.sum` method over a variable group.
+This method returns the sum of variables inside the group as an :class:`Expression` object.
 Its multiplication with a scalar ``profit_per_product`` gives the final expression.